How is Hair Loss (Baldness) defined?

-Platelets are rich in numerous growth factors which are released upon platelet activation (injection into the scalp).
-The growth factors activate stem cells in the bulge area of follicles, encourage the growth of existing hair, as well as the encourage the formation of microvascular networks improving circulation and eventually providing with the nutrients required for hair growth.
+Platelets are rich in numerous growth factors that are released upon platelet activation (injection into the scalp).
+The growth factors activate stem cells in the bulge area of follicles, encourage the growth of existing hair, as well as encourage the formation of microvascular networks improving circulation and eventually providing with the nutrients required for hair growth.
 Clinical studies have proven the effectiveness of PRP therapy in hair loss.

 Typically 3 to 5 sessions are performed in the desired area within the 4- 6 months.
 Injections can range from every 2 weeks to once monthly.
 Then booster treatments are performed every three to six months to one year thereafter.
 Studies have shown that the hair regrown from PRP can last for up to 18 months after treatment, I recommend once yearly boosters to keep the regrowth.

 Microneedling is a minimally invasive dermatologic procedure in which fine needles are rolled over the skin to puncture the top layer of skin (stratum corneum).
 The physical trauma from needle penetration induces a wound healing cascade with minimal damage to the epidermis that induces collagen formation, neovascularization, and growth factor production of the treated areas.
 Microneedling has shown promising results as an adjuvant treatment with existing techniques.